-Ph.D. in Public Policy, 2010.
+PhD in Public Policy, 2010.
+Professor of Public Policy, Harvard Kennedy School.
 Professor of Education and Economics, Harvard Graduate School of Education.

 David Deming is one of five new William T. Grant Scholars for 2013-2018.
 The William T. Grant Scholars Program “supports the professional development of promising early career researchers in the social, behavioral, and health sciences” with five-year research awards.

-Dan Honig is a winner of the Next Horizons Essay Contest 2014 organized by the Global Development Network in partnership with the Bill & Melinda Gates Foundation.
-The contest invited original and innovative thinking to inform the ongoing discourse on development assistance.
+Winner of the Next Horizons Essay Contest, 2014.
+The contest, organized by the Global Development Network in partnership with the Bill & Melinda Gates Foundation, invited original and innovative thinking to inform the ongoing discourse on development assistance.